-The table below presents the ranges of significant unobservable inputs used to value certain of the firm's level 3 derivatives as well as averages and medians of these inputs.
-The ranges represent the significant unobservable inputs that were used in the valuation of each type of derivative.
-Averages represent the arithmetic average of the inputs and are not weighted by the relative fair value or notional of the respective financial instruments.
-An average greater than the median indicates that the majority of inputs are below the average.
-The ranges, averages and medians of these inputs are not representative of the appropriate inputs to use when calculating the fair value of any one derivative.
+The table below presents the ranges, averages and medians of significant unobservable inputs used to value certain of the firm's level 3 derivatives.
+In the table below:

+- Ranges represent the significant unobservable inputs that were used in the valuation of each type of derivative. - Averages represent the arithmetic average of the inputs and are not weighted by the relative fair value or notional of the respective financial instruments.
+An average greater than the median indicates that the majority of inputs are below the average. - The ranges, averages and medians of these inputs are not representative of the appropriate inputs to use when calculating the fair value of any one derivative.
 For example, the highest correlation presented in the table below for equity derivatives is appropriate for valuing a specific equity derivative but may not be appropriate for valuing any other equity derivative.
-Accordingly, the ranges of inputs presented below do not represent uncertainty in, or possible ranges of, fair value measurements of the firm's level 3 derivatives.
+Accordingly, the ranges of inputs presented below do not represent uncertainty in, or possible ranges of, fair value measurements of the firm's level 3 derivatives. - The fair value of any one instrument may be determined using multiple valuation techniques.
+For example, option pricing models and discounted cash flow models are typically used together to determine fair value.
+Therefore, the level 3 balance encompasses both of these techniques.

-Level 3 Derivative Product Type Net Level 3 Assets/(Liabilities) as of December 2014 (\$ in millions) Valuation Techniques and Significant Unobservable Inputs Range of Significant Unobservable Inputs (Average / Median) as of December 2014

-Credit \$ 93 Option pricing models, correlation models and discounted cash flows models :

-Correlation 56% to 70% (63% / 64%)

-Credit spreads 15 basis points (bps) to 255 bps (74 bps / 55 bps) $^3$

-Upfront credit points 14 points to 54 points (38 points / 41 points)

-Recovery rates 55% to 70% (68% / 70%)

-Equities \$(1,029) Option pricing models:

-Correlation 30% to 99% (53% / 51%)

-Volatility 13% to 90% (25% / 22%)
+Level 3 Derivative Product Type Valuation Techniques and Significant Unobservable Inputs Range of Significant Unobservable Inputs (Average / Median) as of June 2015 Interest rates (consists of \$25 million of net level 3 assets as of June 2015) Option pricing model: Credit spreads 64 basis points (bps) to 154 bps (118 bps / 117 bps) Credit (consists of \$41 million of net level 3 assets as of June 2015) Option pricing models, correlation models and discounted cash flows models: June 2010) Correlation 1 64% to 75% (70% / 70%) Credit spreads 3 basis points (bps) to 392 bps (76 bps / 52 bps) 2 Upfront credit points 25 points to 46 points (38 points / 41 points) Recovery rates 50% to 72% (69% / 72%) Equities (consists of \$1.80 billion of net level 3 liabilities Option pricing models: as of June 2015) Correlation 1 32% to 99% (56% / 52%) Volatility 11% to 83% (28% / 22%) 2